-- 1. Except for the following items, these consolidated statements have been prepared under the historical cost convention: - (1) Financial assets at fair value through other comprehensive Income - (2) The ascertained welfare assets recognized as the net amount of the pension fund assets minus the current value of the ascertained welfare obligations. - 2.
-The preparation of financial statements in conformity with IFRS requires the use of certain critical estimates.
-It also requires management to exercise its judgment in the process of applying the accounting policies.
-The areas involving a higher degree of judgment or complexity, or areas where assumption and estimates are significant to the consolidated financial statements are disclosed in Note 5.
+- 1. Except for the following items, these individual statements have been prepared under the historical cost convention: - (1) Financial assets at fair value through other comprehensive Income - (2) The ascertained welfare assets recognized as the net amount of the pension fund assets minus the current value of the ascertained welfare obligations. - 2.
+The financial statements prepared in accordance with the International Financial Reporting Standards, international accounting standards, interpretation and interpretation notice (referred to as "IFRS" hereinafter) that is recognized and approved by the FSC requires the use of some critical accounting estimates; also, the judgment by the management is required while using the Company's accounting policies.
+Please refer to Note 5 for the items involving extensive judgment or complexity, or significant assumptions and estimates related to the individual financial statements.